Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing: Discussion

-At the same time, more complex processes are BQP-complete, which we show by explicitly constructing an entangling gate and showing the equivalence of the problem with universal quantum computation.
+At the same time, more complex processes are BQP-complete, where BQP stands for the class Bounded-error Quantum Polynomial time.
+We show this fact by explicitly constructing an entangling gate and showing the equivalence of the problem with universal quantum computation.
 We thus place limitations on the extent to which the simulability result may be extended, since we believe quantum computation is strictly more powerful than classical computation.
 Our detailed analysis shows that it is within the range of experimental feasibility to implement with cold atoms a quantum computer with purely dissipative atom-atom interactions, an exciting possibility for experiments in quantum computing.
 For example, dissipative quantum systems such as alkaline-earth atoms may serve in the next generation of quantum supremacy experiments.
 Also, our result suggests that simulating fermion dynamics may be hard for quantum particles experiencing dissipation, for example, quasiparticles in solid-state systems.
-Future work can explore the hardness of simulation of electronic systems with quasiparticle dynamics approximated with quadratic-linear Lindblad operators that include the effects of electron-electron, electron-phonon, and electron-impurity scattering processes.
-Alternatively, physical systems following such dynamics with high accuracy may be a future platform for quantum computing experiments.
+Future work can explore the hardness of simulation of electronic systems with quasiparticle dynamics approximated with quadratic-linear Lindblad jump operators that include the effects of electron-electron, electron-phonon, and electron-impurity scattering processes.
+Alternatively, physical systems following such dynamics with high accuracy may be a future platform for quantum-computing experiments.

 It may be interesting to explore the connection of our results with the theory of matchgate (free-fermion) computations and the role played by non-Gaussianity.
 Quadratic fermionic Hamiltonians and single-fermion loss give rise to Gaussian operations and are hence easily simulable \cite{bravyi2011classical}.
 It is known \cite{Hebenstreit2019} that any non-Gaussian fermionic state is a resource for fermionic computation, boosting the computational power of free fermions from being classically simulable to being universal for quantum computation.
-Our results suggest that quadratic-linear Lindblad operators are non-Gaussian in general.
+Our results suggest that quadratic-linear Lindblad jump operators are non-Gaussian in general.
 Therefore, it would be interesting to quantify the amount of non-Gaussianity (or ``magic'') for the Lindblad operations we study here.